Exchanging contracts and buildings insurance

 Can I wait until I move in to buy buildings insurance?

-It’s not advisable to wait until then.
-If the house burns down or is flooded between exchanging contracts and your moving date, you’re still committed to buying it.
 Imagine how devastating it would be to find that the cost of rebuilding would need to come out of your own pocket.
-Getting buildings insurance from the moment you exchange contracts gives you the cover you need.
+Getting buildings insurance from the moment you exchange contracts offers you the cover you need.

 Is buildings insurance a legal requirement?